jaimetur/PhotoMigrator/help/6-immich-photos.md

   - The Tool will connect automatically to your Immich Photos account and will remove all Orphan assets found.
 - **Example of use:**
   ```
+  ./PhotoMigrator.run --client=immich --remove-orphan-assets
+  ```
   With this example, the Tool will connect to your Synology Photos account and will remove all Duplicates Albums found except the first one trasferring all the assets from the removed albums into the main one.
-  ```

 ---